-Step 1 – Create CGI Script
+Step 2: Create a CGI script

-Save configuration file and restart the Apache web server for the changes to take effect.
+Save the configuration file and restart the Apache web server for the changes to take effect.

 To test the CGI script, open a web browser and enter the URL of the script in the address bar.
 For example, if your script is called “test.cgi” and it is located in the “/var/www/cgi-bin/” directory, you would enter the following URL: